ParcNetwork/magento2-update-urlkeys/README.md

 Log in to your Magento admin panel.
 Go to **Stores > Configuration > Parc Network > Update Url Keys**.
-Select the store views and the desired update method, which can differ between multiple store views Configure your own cronjob interval and save the configuration
+Select the store views and the desired update method, which can differ between multiple store views.
+Configure your own cronjob interval and save the configuration

+Note: The cronjob functionality is **disabled by default**.

 **2. CLI**